Project Materials

 The level to which these requirements are addressed throughout the formative years of children between birth and six or seven years of age determines the degree to which they enter school well-equipped or prepared to manage the social and emotional aspects of schooling.

-In accordance with the preceding and the underlying assumption, the economic and social future of a great number of children in the majority of localities is being jeopardized by cultural practices that promote widespread divorce among couples and have caused unnecessary hardship for the growing children.
+In accordance with the preceding observation and the underlying assumption, the economic and social future of a great number of children in the majority of localities is being jeopardized by cultural practices that promote widespread divorce among couples and have caused unnecessary hardship for the growing children.

 It is crucial to note at this stage that despite all the demands mentioned as being to be satisfied by the students, this research also aims to determine how much academic progress is affected by the stability or instability of a student’s household.